Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Introduction

-We propose stochastic gradient Langevin unlearning, an approximate unlearning framework based on projected noisy stochastic gradient descent (PNSGD).
-To the best of our knowledge, we are the first to provide a thorough analysis of mini-batch gradient methods for approximate unlearning problems.
-Mini-batch private learning algorithms, such as DP-SGD~\cite{abadi2016deep}, have achieved great success due to their scalability compared to their full-batch counterparts.
-Prior works~\cite{neel2021descent,chien2024langevin} focus on full-batch gradient algorithms while the benefit of the mini-batch gradient is still unclear for approximate unlearning problems.
-Our results show that PNSGD can be well applied to approximate unlearning problems with a substantial improvement in privacy-utility-complexity trade-offs for practical usage.
-Moreover, our stochastic gradient Langevin unlearning framework brings various benefits, including (1) provable computational benefit compared to retraining from scratch and (2) naturally supporting sequential and batch unlearning for multiple data point removal.
+The most popular approach for privatizing machine learning models with DP guarantee is arguably noisy stochastic gradient methods including the celebrated DP-SGD~\cite{abadi2016deep}.
+Mini-batch training is one of its critical components, which not only benefits privacy through the effect of privacy amplification by subsampling ~\cite{balle2018privacy} but also provides improved convergence of the underlying optimization process.
+Several recent works~\cite{neel2021descent,chien2024langevin} based on full-batch (noisy) gradient methods may achieve certified approximate unlearning.
+Unfortunately, their analysis is restricted to the full-batch setting and it is non-trivial to extend these works to the mini-batch setting with tight approximate unlearning guarantees.
+The main challenge is to incorporate the randomness in the mini-batch sampling into the sensitivity-based analysis~\cite{neel2021descent} or the Langevin-dynamics-based~\cite{chien2024langevin} analysis.

-The core idea of our stochastic gradient Langevin unlearning is illustrated in Figure~\ref{fig:general_idea}.
-Given a training dataset $\mathcal{D}$ and a fixed mini-batch sequence $\mathcal{B}$, we learn the model parameter with PNSGD.
-For sufficient learning epochs, we prove that the law of the PNSGD learning process converges to an \emph{unique} stationary distribution $\nu_{\mathcal{D}|\mathcal{B}}$ (Theorem~\ref{thm:nu_eta}).
+We aim to study mini-batch noisy gradient methods for certified approximate unlearning.
+The high-level idea of our unlearning framework is illustrated in Figure~\ref{fig:general_idea}.
+Given a training dataset $\mathcal{D}$ and a fixed mini-batch sequence $\mathcal{B}$, the model first learns and then unlearns given unlearning requests, both via the projected noisy stochastic gradient descent (PNSGD).
+For sufficient learning epochs, we prove that the law of the PNSGD learning process converges to a \emph{unique} stationary distribution $\nu_{\mathcal{D}|\mathcal{B}}$ (Theorem~\ref{thm:nu_eta}).
 When an unlearning request arrives, we update $\mathcal{D}$ to an adjacent dataset $\mathcal{D}^\prime$ so that the data point subject to such request is removed.
 The approximate unlearning problem can then be viewed as moving from the current distribution $\nu_{\mathcal{D}|\mathcal{B}}$ to the target distribution $\nu_{\mathcal{D}^\prime|\mathcal{B}}$ until $\varepsilon$-close in R\'enyi divergence for the desired privacy loss $\varepsilon$\footnote{We refer privacy loss as two-sided R\'enyi divergence of two distributions, which we defined as R\'enyi difference in Definition~\ref{def:R_diff}.}.
-Intuitively, if the starting distribution $\nu_{\mathcal{D}|\mathcal{B}}$ and the target distribution $\nu_{\mathcal{D}^\prime|\mathcal{B}}$ are ``close'', we require less unlearning epochs to achieve a desired $\varepsilon$.